 In many gum grafting procedures the patient’s own tissue is used, usually taken from the roof of the mouth.
 A very thin piece of tissue is removed and carefully placed onto the area where the gums have receded.
 It is then carefully attached with fine sutures.

-Recovering From A Gum Graft
+Recovering From A Gum Graft in Ottawa

 It may take one to two weeks for your mouth to fully heal after a gum graft procedure.
 You will be able to go home after the procedure and your dentist will give you instructions on how to care for your mouth.